SSpzcee/Asunder-PHB/phb/md/Ninjutsu.md

 After creating the handseals, you launch water in projectile form at an opponent.
 Some ninja like to etch the outline of a shark's head into the end of this projectile; others, who believe that being a ninja is very serious business, prefer to omit that part of the technique.
 Experienced users can even use this to allow themselves to fly quickly through the water, while protecting themselves with the might of the tearing shark.

-Chakra: 5 \+ G
+Chakra: 13 \+ G
-Damage: 8d12 \+ (G \* 5\)
+Damage: 8d12 \+ (G \* 8)
-Range: G \* 2
+Line: 3 x G \* 2
 Speed: 13
-Seal Speed: 12
+Seal Speed: 7 \+ (G / 2)
-Gallons Requirement: 5 \> 15
+Gallons Requirement: 5 \> 12

-Tags: Blunt, Projectile, Line
+Tags: Attack, AoE, Blunt

+Effects:
-Effects:This Technique is a 1 Yard Wide Line Attack with a length equal to the Range of this Attack that hits everybody in that Line.
-You may move a number of Yards equal to the maximum range of the attack along that Line as part of this technique, unhindered by anything which would normally prevent you from moving.
-Though you do not ignore other Ground-Based effects during this movement.
-This Technique deals Piercing Damage.
+You may move to any location along the area of this technique, unhindered by anything which would normally prevent you from moving.
+You may ignore other Ground-Based effects during this movement.

 ### **Mizutamari no Jutsu \- Pool of Water Technique**

 A moderately advanced technique is the appropriately named water-walking technique; molding chakra below one's feet to 'stand' on patches of water without any actual expenditure of energy, and, once it's perfected, only minimal concentration.
 This technique builds upon that concept, creating a 'cushion' of static, almost-solid water beneath each foot that the ninja stands on to avoid direct contact with the ground.

 Chakra: 12 \+ G
 Upkeep: 5
 Speed: 6
-Seal Speed: 9
+Seal Speed: 14
 Gallons Requirement: 0 \> 6
-Requires: 12 Chakra Control, Water Walking Ability
+Requires: Water Walking Ability

-Tags: Utility
+Tags: Utility, Ground-Based

+Effects:
-Effects: You reduce any immobilization penalties due to the condition of the ground you're crossing by G, and ignore any other mechanical effects (such as damage for walking across caltrops) if they're C-rank or lower; if they're B-rank or above, you instead halve them.
+You reduce any immobilization penalties due to the condition of the ground you're crossing by G, and ignore any other mechanical effects (such as damage for walking across caltrops) if they're C\-rank or lower; if they're B-rank or above, you instead halve them.
 This does mean that you are not directly in contact with the ground (for the purposes of, say, the Doton jutsu Shindou and Yurokensei).

 ### **Suiton: Mizurappa \- Water Release: Violent Water Wave**

 Inhaling a large amount of air and performing the necessary seals, the user will expel a copious amount of water from his/her mouth.
 The wave of water produced will slam against its opponent and can then be utilized for other techniques.

-Chakra: 16
+Chakra: 19
-Damage: 6d10+30
+Damage: 8d10\+50
+Range: 20
-Range: 15
+Area: 15
 Speed: 14
 Seal Speed: 10

-Tags: Blunt, Projectile
+Tags: Blunt, Projectile, AOE

 Effects:
 This technique adds 5 gallons of water to the battlefield every time it's used.